sebastiano123-c/DroneIno/README.md

 <br>

 # Disclaimer
-The code is not well tested yet, use it only if you are an expert.
+The code is not well tested yet, use it if you are an expert at your own risk.
+Test it first without propellers.

 # Description
 Based on the [YMFC-AL](https://github.com/F4b1-/YMFC-AL-Flight-Controller-improved) project, DroneIno allows you to control a quadcopter with: